Lanceky/Lanceky/README.md

 # 💫 About Me:
 <em>Hi there!
-I am Evans from Kenya.<em>  <br>I am looking to collaborate on projects<br>I am looking for help with  front-end development<br>Ask me about bash <br>fun fact: Finishing projects is a skill.
+I am Evans from Kenya.</em>  <br>I am looking to collaborate on projects<br>I am looking for help with  front-end development<br>Ask me about bash <br>fun fact: Finishing projects is a skill.

 ## 🌐 Socials: